 Wiley: As an anthropologist, I think a close and holistic examination of particular foods actually tells us a great deal about ourselves.
 Milk just happens to be this phenomenal example, I think, because there's such a strong biological component to it that maps onto human biological variation and there's an interesting evolutionary story around it.

 Bush: Which brings to mind, Annie, that Andrea has a project in the works on another rather "special" food at the intersection of biology and culture -- gluten.

 Stories On This Episode

-In the past, farmers could buy feed containing antibiotics at a local feed store without consulting a vet.
+In the past, farmers could buy feed containing antibiotics at the local feed store without even consulting a vet.
 Now, they need to obtain a Veterinary Feed Directive.

 The number of rusty patched bumblebee colonies in the U.S. have fallen almost 87 percent in the past two decades.

 The USDA plans to launch a pilot program to allow people to buy groceries online with food stamps.

 Farmers have to follow organic rules for three years before they can sell their food as certified organic.
 That transition period can mean much lower profits.
 But a new certification may change that.

 News of the alleged embezzlement and the attempt by the council to keep it secret gave critics of what's called the beef check-off program more fodder.